Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Geometric meaning of the boundary

 A point in ${\mathcal{M}}_{\rm K3}(a)$ is represented by $[l,V]$ (cf.\ \eqref{MK3.describe}), where $V\subset l_{\R}^{\perp}/l_{\R}$ is a positive definite two-dimensional subspace.
 Take a primitive vector $e\in l$.
 Take an orthonormal basis $v_1, v_2$ of $V$ and take their representatives in $l_{\R}^{\perp}$, which we also denote by $v_1, v_2$.
 Consider a marked K3 surface $(X, \alpha_X)$ with period $v_1+\sqrt{-1} v_2$ such that $\alpha_X^{-1}(e)$ is in the closure of the K\"ahler cone of $X$ (cf., e.g., \cite[Chapter 8, Remark 2.13]{Huy}).
 Then from Fact \ref{bp.free}, there is an elliptic fibration structure $X\twoheadrightarrow B\simeq \mathbb{P}^{1}$ with the fiber class $e$.
-Hence we can associate $B$ with the McLean metric and it is easy to see that the metric space $B$ does not depend on the choice of the orthonormal basis $v_1,v_2$ of $V$ and their representatives in $l_{\R}^{\perp}$.
-Hence, to each point in ${\mathcal{M}}_{\rm K3}(a)$, we can assign a compact metric space with diameter $1$ homeomorphic to $S^{2}$.
+Hence we can associate $B$ with the McLean metric as in \eqref{eq:McLean}.
+It is easy to see that the metric space $B$ does not depend on the choice of the orthonormal basis $v_1,v_2$ of $V$ and their representatives in $l_{\R}^{\perp}$.
+In fact, for different choices of $v_1,v_2$, the corresponding tropical K3 surfaces are related by the tropical hyperK\"ahler rotation (see \S\ref{trop.K3.1}).
+Therefore, to each point in ${\mathcal{M}}_{\rm K3}(a)$, we can assign a compact metric space with diameter $1$ homeomorphic to $S^{2}$.
 Because of the presence of complex conjugation as we discussed in \S\ref{trop.K3.1}, the spheres do not admit canonical orientation.

 The stratum ${\mathcal{M}}_{\rm K3}(a)$ and its closure will be studied in detail in terms of Weierstrass models in \S\ref{along.boundary.sec}.